 Just look at those old filters, the one is almost black!
-And I changed it 2 weeks BEFORE the factory recommended they needed to be changed.

 I spent weeks researching filters before making my final choice and those pitcher style and clunky plastic charcoal filters made by Britta and Pur don't even come close to removing the nasty stuff found in tap water.
 Things like..